 ‘Ääntä Wallista’ and ‘Kulma Klubi’ are both freak out jazz tracks but are then followed by ‘Sisämetsä’ which is probably what regular readers here would regard as being more psychedelic in approach It’s here that you really begin to see the Progg influences coming through.
 There’s a great theme built up throughout the number, with a great interplay between organ and guitar.
 Give this one a listen below!

 This complex style of music is kept up with ‘All In All’, which can also be filed firmly under the psychedelic as the band drive the music into an intense centrepiece track that really sells this album on its own.
-Were that not enough they follow it up with ‘Afterglow’ which is a brilliant track (shared on my recent playlist) in which Soft Power bring all their influences together in a wonderful blend that just hits you where you emotionally feel it most…this is going to be one of my tracks of the summer I can tell.
+Were that not enough they follow it up with ‘Afterglow’ which is a brilliant track in which Soft Power bring all their influences together in a wonderful blend that just hits you where you emotionally feel it most…this is going to be one of my tracks of the summer I can tell.

 Then we are back almost to where we started with ‘Aavaa #2’, probably more dense and less purely jazzy that it’s namesake opener, perhaps reflecting what we have listened to throughout the album.
 This is a great come down track for a ride that has been bright but never light, serious but never austere.